MasyerN/PEAN/README.md

 Regarding the initial step of extracting pathologists' expertise, please execute /Get_expertise/IRL.py.
 Prior to execution, ensure the paths for the raw data and the model storage are correctly specified at lines 30 and 326, respectively.
 The raw data consists of a dictionary saved by PyTorch: {'train': [['ndpi': xx, 'epr': xx], ...], 'test': [['ndpi': xx, 'epr': xx], ...]}.
 Herein, 'ndpi' represents the path to the Whole Slide Images (WSI), and 'epr' denotes the corresponding slide reading data.

-In this step, we used a pre trained encoder: GCMAE.
-We have uploaded the encoder weights and can modify them in/Get_expertise/maeModel. py to customize the encoder
+In this step, we used a pre trained encoder: GCMAE (https://github.com/StarUniversus/gcmae).
+We have uploaded the encoder weights and can modify them in/Get_expertise/maeModel.py to customize the encoder. (https://pan.baidu.com/s/1jUoXKi5xCaKl53dpxjMqzg?pwd=asai, asai)